 Online Education Course Information Letters and notification of term tests and final exam dates, times and locations are available through the Online Education menu in Memorial Self-Service.
 This information is not mailed to students.
 Students are advised to visit the Online Education section of Memorial Self-Service immediately upon registration for essential course information, and periodically throughout the semester for information on exams.

 Memorial has a learning management system, Desire2Learn, for all online students and on-campus students who have registered for a course that will feature a web-based component.
-Increasingly, courses delivered on campus will supplement face-to-face teaching with web-based tools to share course notes, have discussion forums, etc. To access your course, visit the DELTS website, and click on the "Log On To Your Web Course" link.
-If you need help on campus to set up your account, you can visit the Commons in the QEll Library.If you need help off campus to set up your account, you can contact DELTS Technical Support at 1 866 435 1396 (toll free).
+Increasingly, courses delivered on campus will supplement face-to-face teaching with web-based tools to share course notes, have discussion forums, etc. To access your course, visit the CITL website, and click on the "Log On To Your Web Course" link.
+If you need help on campus to set up your account, you can visit the Commons in the QEll Library.If you need help off campus to set up your account, you can contact CITL Technical Support at 1 866 435 1396 (toll free).

 ASSOC LAB/LEC SECT